 My ‘rage’ may have been out of control

 I remember walking into a Hygienist’s room to tell her that the patient she was waiting for wasn’t going to make it in after all.
 This particular office didn’t do full lunch hours.
 So I thought she’d be glad to know that she had time to take a break.
 When she saw me she jumped a little and gave me a weird, worried look.
 I thought maybe I startled her, so I asked if she was OK.
 She said she was fine, she was just afraid I was coming in there to ‘yell at her again’.
 What?
 When did I ever yell at her?

 I’m Italian so of course I’m louder than most people.
-But I would never ‘yell’ at someone.
-When I asked her when it was that I’d yelled at her, she turned red and said she didn’t mean it.
+But I’d never yelled at a coworker.
+When I asked her when it was she turned red, laughed and said she didn’t mean it.
 She said she was just hungry and went to take her break.

-I didn’t realize it at all then, but she was right.
-Looking back I can see that my moods really were all over the place.
+I didn’t realize it then, but she was right.
+Looking back I can see that I was all over the place.
 Like when I broke down crying at the grocery store.
-I was making a bunch of stuff for Christmas Eve and just had to pick up ingredients for my Caprese Salad.
-Basil was the only thing I couldn’t find so I asked the produce guys where it was.
+I was making a bunch of stuff for Christmas Eve and had to pick up ingredients for my Caprese Salad.
+Basil was the only thing I couldn’t find, so I asked the produce guys where it was.
 One of them said, “Oh sorry, we’re all out of basil.”
 Wow.
 It hit me hard.
 No basil?
 You can’t have Caprese Salad without fresh basil.

 So I did.
 I went back to his office, closed the door and asked him if he felt that I was unapproachable.
 He looked really sad and said yes.
 And it broke my heart.
 I liked and respected my boss and I felt horrible because I really had no idea that he felt that way about me.

 If you’d like to chat about your experiences with Graves Disease and gain some support as well, feel free to join my Facebook Group.